- Public Services

 - You are in full compliance and require no further action.

 - The backflow prevention system is missing a vacuum breaker - one will be left for you to install – with instructions on completing the approval process online.

 - Corrections are needed.
-The most common correction is a backflow prevention system must be installed to your sprinkler / lawn irrigation system, which will require a properly licensed plumbing contractor to complete and certify work.
+The most common correction is a backflow prevention system that must be installed to your sprinkler/lawn irrigation system, which will require a properly licensed plumbing contractor to complete and certify work.

 If you have not already installed a backflow prevention system, you can do this before the inspection.
-It is recommended in Michigan you install an “anti-frost” vacuum breaker on your backflow prevention system to keep ice from forming and damaging your system.
+It is recommended in Michigan that you install an “anti-frost” vacuum breaker on your backflow prevention system to keep ice from forming and damaging your system.
 Costs for this range from $5 to $15.